Executive Director of Tennis

 A former top 10 player in USTA New England and NYU Varsity team member, Chris trained at the Nick Bollettieri T.A. and Billy Stearns.
 He was Tennis Director of a I0 court facility at one of the largest YMCA’s in the country, coaching numerous juniors and adults including two # I players in the USTA New England section.
 In 2008, he was awarded the prestigious AYP Triangle Award for his excellence in leadership, programming and community outreach by the Association of YMCA Professionals.
 Previously in medical school, he has returned to his passion of helping others through tennis.

 Bill Wiese has done it all: an enthusiastic tennis player and finisher in 51 marathons, the father of 3 ranked junior players and grandfather of 9 including at least two future champions, recipient of USTA Eastern’s Tennis Family of the Year, a retired high ranking Police Chief, and Deputy and Executive Director of NYJTL from 1995 to 2007.
 A resident of Queens, he marks his third career helping make the Cary Leeds Center a fabulous place.
-His direct responsibilities include oversight of the facilities and their security, as well as being referee for over 35 USTA sanctioned tournaments happening each year at the Center.
+His direct responsibilities include oversight of the facilities, as well as being referee for over 35 USTA sanctioned tournaments happening each year at the Center.

 A lifelong fan of the game and tennis mom.
 Ingrid was first introduced to NYJTL as a parent volunteer in 2002.
 She became a staff member in 2007 as Co-Site Director for the Community Tennis Program later moving on to Administrative Assistant to the Sr. Director of Operations, followed by Tennis Program Coordinator.
 She has studied Liberal Arts at CUNY Hunter College and has earned certificates in Non-Profit Management and Grant Writing.